McFarlane Toys: Anime figures

 McFarlane Toys has produced licensed figures based on various Japanese anime and manga properties.
-Series McFarlane have merchandised include Akira, Tenchi Muyo!, Tokyo Ghoul, Attack on Titan and Naruto Shippuden.
+Series McFarlane have merchandised include Akira, Tenchi Muyo!, Tokyo Ghoul, Attack on Titan, and Naruto Shippuden.
 In 2019, it was announced that the company had also gained the rights to create figures based on One-Punch Man and My Hero Academia.

 On May 22, 2024, it was announced that the company would make action figures based on Bleach: The Thousand Year Blood War series.

 Horror figures

-McFarlane had been a long-time fan of the horror genre and decided to produce his own perspective on the classic monsters with the "Todd McFarlane's Monsters Playsets" line in 1997.
+McFarlane had been a long-time fan of the horror genre; as such, he decided to produce his own perspective on the classic monsters with the "Todd McFarlane's Monsters Playsets" line in 1997.

 McFarlane continued the idea of generating new versions of classic stories and characters, releasing a shocking line subtitled "Twisted Land of Oz" in 2003, which featured vicious or sadistic versions of the Wonderful Wizard of Oz characters created by L. Frank Baum.

 In 2004, the third series, subtitled 6 Faces of Madness, used historical killers and madmen as its theme, generating vividly detailed figurines of the 5th-century conqueror Attila the Hun, American "Wild West" gunslinger Billy the Kid, the "mad monk" Rasputin, the British serial killer Jack the Ripper, the Hungarian "Blood Queen" Elizabeth Bathory, and the real-life inspiration for Dracula, Vlad the Impaler.

 The fourth series featured Twisted Fairy Tales.
-The figures were of classic children’s stories, including Peter Pumpkin-Eater, Hansel & Gretel, Little Miss Muffet, Humpty Dumpty, & Red Riding Hood, and incorporated many of the gory elements that consumers had come to expect from McFarlane, but with a sense of ironic humor.
+The figures were of classic children's stories, including Peter Pumpkin-Eater, Hansel & Gretel, Little Miss Muffet, Humpty Dumpty, and Red Riding Hood; the line incorporated many of the gory elements that consumers had come to expect from McFarlane, but with a sense of ironic humor.

 Series 5 featured McFarlane's Twisted Christmas.
 Like the previous series, the figures all are twisted variations of Christmas, including a hunchback and obese Santa Claus who hides a lifeless skull under a gas mask-like headpiece and wears contraptions on his hands similar to the glove of Freddy Krueger.